 Company Logo

-A company logo doesn’t necessarily need to be a graphical representation of the company’s products or services.
+A company logo doesn’t need to be a graphical representation of the company’s products or services.
 It’s often tough to come up with a simple image that conveys something like ‘I design and build backyard decks’ or ‘we provide in-home massage services.’
-A hammer or a screw or a row of planks would all be too ambiguous for the former and I have no idea of a single image that even comes close to representing the latter!
-So perhaps the ingredients of a good logo for your business might only involve the use of a specific typestyle (font), in a consistent way (e.g. all capital letters) and be shown in one or more consistent colours.
+A hammer or a screw or a row of planks would all be too ambiguous for the former and I do not know a single image that even comes close to representing the latter!
+Therefore, a good logo for your business might simply use a specific font, consistently formatted (e.g., all capital letters) and displayed in one or more consistent colours.
 That might be all that’s needed to make it relatively memorable.
-And if those elements could be put together by somebody with a creative bend who did such things for a living, all that much the better because it would probably be even more original-looking and memorable.
+And if a creative professional who specialized in this kind of work could combine these elements, that would be even better because it would likely be more original and memorable.

 Website Logo Bonus